 become increasingly collective until they are universalized and extinguished

-in the body’s materiality, i.e., in chemical substances.
-The body’s carbon is
+in the bodys materiality, i.e., in chemical substances.
+The bodys carbon is

 simply carbon.
 Hence at bottom the psyche is simply world.
 In the symbol

 the world itself is speaking.
-The more archaic and deeper, that is the
+The more archaic and deeper, that is the more physiological, the symbol is, the more collective and universal,

 the more material it is.
 The more abstract, differentiated, and specific it